GoSecure/pyrdp/docs/cert-extraction.md

 It requires Administrative privileges on the target server and the use of Mimikatz, so it assumes that you are able to deactivate the Anti-Virus on the target server.

-> **WARNING**: Cloning the certrificate of the RDP server does not mean that the certificate will be trusted.
+> **WARNING**: Cloning the certificate of the RDP server does not mean that the certificate will be trusted.
 Certificate trust requires a signed certificate from a CA that is **trusted** by the client.
 This is not likely to be the case in most scenarios.
 If you want to do that, you are on your own.

 ## Steps